bytefish/NancySamples/README.md

 This project shows how to provide consistent error handling for a RESTful API.

-## TokenAuthentication ##

-This project shows how to add Token Authentification to a RESTful API.

 ## ConnectR ##

 Self-Hosted Application using SignalR and Nancy.